 Just one bad news article can wreak havoc on your reputation.
 Learn all you need to know about removing negative information from the internet and restoring your online image today.

 Personal and business reputation is just as important as ever.
 But there’s a major difference between reputation management today and reputation management from years past.
 As you might have guessed, that difference is the internet.
 Specifically, its search engine results.

 Your online reputation is an amalgamation of every item that lists your name online.
 From publicly-signed petitions for the good of society to publicly-available mugshots showing you at your worst, every mention of you or your brand online contributes to how people view you.
 You’d be surprised to find out about the number of data broker sites like Whitepages which have all your personal information in their database.

-When a hiring manager wants to select a candidate, most head to Google to search for each one and get a feel for their reputations.
-When a customer is about to spend money, nine out of ten check reviews on Google or Yelp first.
+When a hiring manager wants to select a candidate, most head to Google to search for each one and get a feel for their reputation.
+When a customer is about to spend money, nine out of ten check reviews on Google or another review site first.
 That’s just how the world works in 2018, and it’s not going to change – the importance of online reputation will only grow in the coming years.